Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Meth Addiction Quotes

 In addition to being addicted to methamphetamine, long-term users may have symptoms such as considerable anxiety, disorientation, sleeplessness, mood problems, and aggressive conduct.
-They may also exhibit psychotic symptoms such as paranoia, visual and auditory hallucinations, and delusions (for example, the sensation of insects creeping under the skin).
+They may also show psychotic symptoms like paranoia, seeing or hearing things that aren’t there, and delusions.
+For example, they might feel like insects are crawling under their skin.
 Psychotic symptoms can remain for months or years after a person has stopped using methamphetamine.
-Stress has been proven to cause the spontaneous return of methamphetamine psychosis in those who have previously had psychosis while using methamphetamine.
+Stress can cause methamphetamine psychosis to return in people who have had it before.

 “I can pretty much guarantee that you will at some point find yourself doing something that at one point you swore you’d never do.
 You’ll do it for the sake of getting high, either directly or indirectly.
 Trust me.
 It will happen.
 You might think you know yourself better than anyone, but you have yet to become acquainted with your addiction.
 It will introduce itself in ways that you never thought were possible.”